Past Musical Directors

 2002-2017 Stephen Williams

 Stephen Williams began his conducting career in Yorkshire with Leeds University Chamber Choir.
 Since then he has been Musical Director and Chorusmaster of many British choirs, including the BBC Daily Service Singers, the Royal Scottish National Orchestra Chorus, St George’s Singers (Manchester), St Endellion Festival Chorus, Manchester Chamber Choir, Manchester University Chorus and, from 2002 to 2017, The Chapter House Choir.
-With Uppingham School Chapel Choir – where he is Director of Music – he has performed in New York, Cologne, Brussels, Malaysia, Singapore and Hong Kong, as well as at the Royal Albert Hall for the Royal British Legion’s Festival of Remembrance.
+With Uppingham School Chapel Choir – where he was Director of Music until 2018 – he performed in New York, Cologne, Brussels, Malaysia, Singapore and Hong Kong, as well as at the Royal Albert Hall for the Royal British Legion’s Festival of Remembrance.

 Stephen has a particular interest in the relationship between choral music and composers, which has led to The Chapter House Choir regularly commissioning new music.